shanecelis/seawisphunter/_posts/2014-10-13-mockup-monday-26-jetpacks-and-pussy-cats-sound-fixed.markdown

 date: 2014-10-13T22:22:50.000Z
 img: img/youtube/2014-10-13-t3z3ma20f1Q.jpg
 category: Mockup Monday
-description: Blah
+description: "Quadrapuses cannot be tamed.
+No, not with elvish words, nor jetpacks it seems."
-name: "Mockup Monday #26: Jetpacks and Pussy Cats (Sound fixed)"
+name: "Mockup Monday #26: Jetpacks and Pussy Cats"
 video-id: "t3z3ma20f1Q"
 ---
-This video is about Mockup Monday 26
+Quadrapuses cannot be tamed.
+No, not with elvish words, nor jetpacks it seems.